 Several hospitals and health insurance companies have decided not to cover a procedure intended to treat uterine fibroids because of its suspected risk of spreading cancer.
-One of those firms, Aetna, partially backed out Tuesday, insisting that doctors take an approval step before they perform the operation.
+One of those firms, Aetna, partially backed out Tuesday, insisting that doctors take an approval step before they perform the operation due to power morcellation cancer risk

 The procedure is known as laparoscopic power morcellation.
 It involves the surgeon’s use of a medical device while removing the uterus (hysterectomy) or removing the uterine fibroids (myomectomy).
 The device divides tissue into smaller pieces or fragments so that they can be removed through small incision sites.
 Device manufacturers have been taken to court by victims and by the families of decedents who allege that power morcellation resulted in a cancer diagnosis.

-- The patient is pre-menopausal, wants to maintain her fertility and another surgical or non-surgical fibroid treatment wouldn't be effective; and/or
+- is pre-menopausal, wants to maintain her fertility and another surgical or non-surgical fibroid treatment wouldn’t be effective; and/or

-- The patient has severe comorbidities where the risk of death or severe morbidity of another procedure outweighs the risk of an undiagnosed sarcoma.
+- has severe comorbidities where the risk of death or severe morbidity of another procedure outweighs the risk of an undiagnosed sarcoma.

 As power morcellation lawsuits began to be filed in 2014, members of Congress began to pressure the U.S. Food and Drug Administration to take prompt action in the interest of public health.